fbpx

 Description

-Discover the incredible diversity, delectable cuisines, dramatic histories and natural beauty of Cambodia and Vietnam on a 20-day Premium adventure.
-Delve into the confronting Khmer legacy in Phnom Penh, view Vietnam’s colourful history on the busy streets of Ho Chi Minh City and explore the colonial-era grand architecture of Hanoi.
-This trip offers places of breathtaking beauty, from the backwaters of the Mekong Delta, to the ancient temples of Angkor and the natural limestone wonder of Halong Bay.
-Add to that a mix of friendly locals and age-old traditions for the ultimate South East Asian experience.
+Discover the incredible diversity, cuisines, histories and beauty of Cambodia and Vietnam on a 20-day Premium adventure.
+Learn about the confronting Khmer legacy in Phnom Penh, enjoy Vietnam’s authentic cuisine at a cooking class with a local chef in Hue and explore the grand architecture of Hanoi.
+This trip offers places of breathtaking beauty, from the backwaters of the Mekong Delta to the ancient temples of Angkor and an overnight cruise in Ha Long Bay.
+Add to that a mix of friendly locals and age-old traditions and you’ve got the ultimate South East Asian experience.

 Trip Name